 RSAs are stock awards issued to employees that are subject to specified restrictions and a risk of forfeiture.
 RSUs are stock awards issued to employees that entitle the holder to receive shares of common stock as the awards vest.
-PSAs and PSUs are awards that result in a payment to a grantee in shares of common stock if certain performance goals and vesting criteria are achieved.
-These awards typically vest over one to five years and vesting is subject to the grantee's continued service with the Company and, in the case of performance awards, meeting the performance condition.
-The fair value of the awards is determined and fixed based on the closing price of the Company's common stock on the trading day prior to the date of grant.
+PSAs and PSUs are awards that result in an issuance of shares of common stock to employees if certain performance or market conditions are achieved.
+All of these awards typically vest over one to five years and vesting is subject to the employee's continued service with the Company and, in the case of performance awards, meeting certain performance or market conditions.
+The fair value of the awards is determined and fixed based on the closing price of the Company's common stock on the trading day prior to the date of grant, or, in the case of performance awards with market conditions, fair value is determined using a Monte Carlo simulation.